 T.D., Los Angeles, CA

-Yes, on our new web site under the banner Help Support DELTA Rescue everything you need to know is listed.
+Yes, click here and everything you need to know is listed.
 There is also a quick WILL you can copy.

 As I am ready to re-print the book Animal News From Heaven I can’t help but think that if all our animals are waiting to be with us again, then this life should be all about helping every animal we possibly can.